shruthisunnam7/CMOS_2/Read.md

 * This phenomenon is called strong inversion, and the voltage at which strong inversion occurs is known as the threshold voltage vt.

 * further increase in vgs there are no +ve particles near gate area to repel.so it will attracts negative charges from heavily doped ntype region.By this the channel width increases but there is no change in depletion width.There is a formation of continuous connection between to difusion regions through channel ormed in substrate.
+#  How Body terminal in deciding thershold voltage

+* when vsb has some positive potential to source ,